Modern Slavery Statement 2017/2018

 Internal Risk Management

-Although Cartridge Save does not have a specific internal modern slavery policy, we ensure that all our employees have a safe work environment which is free from gender, race, religious, sexual orientation, disability, national origin and age discrimination.
+Cartridge Save ensures that all our employees have a safe work environment which is free from discrimination, including: gender, race, religious, sexual orientation, disability, national origin and age.
 In conjunction with this, we comply with all UK legislation, including UK labour laws.

-Key purchasing staff are currently undergoing training in modern slavery, provided by the chartered institute of purchasing.
-This training covers methods of detection, legislation and risk factors involved in slavery and human trafficking.
+Key purchasing staff have completed training in modern slavery provided by the chartered institute of purchasing.
+This training covers methods of detection, applicable legislation and risk factors involved in slavery and human trafficking.
+Company wide training has also been offered through the internal company newsletter.
+This training highlighted what modern slavery is, Cartridge Saves policy on it and what procedures each employee should take if evidence of slavery is found in the workplace or supply chain.

 Due Diligence In Our Supply Chain

-Over the past year, Cartridge Save has reviewed its internal structure to highlight where the main risks of slavery and human trafficking might be present.
-Using the global slavery index, we were able to identify each of our suppliers as low, medium or high risk (for slavery compliance) based on their worldwide location.
+Over the past two years, Cartridge Save has reviewed its internal structure to highlight where the main risks of slavery and human trafficking might be present.
+Using the global slavery index, we were able to identify the slavery risk level of our suppliers based on their geographical location.
 Our current supply chain consists of printer cartridge manufacturers, distributors and packaging manufacturers operating from a mixture of low, medium and high risk areas of the world.

 From publishing and circulating a self-assessment questionnaire to our suppliers we were able to receive confirmation from all our suppliers that they complied with local slavery and human trafficking laws.
 This questionnaire also highlighted that the majority of our high risk suppliers frequently carried out regular site visits, document checks and audits of their own suppliers to check for violations in local slavery laws.

-Cartridge Save's directors have also made site visits to some of our high risk suppliers.
-These site visits showed the workers operating in a clean and safe working environment and did not raise any concerns of slavery and human trafficking.
+Cartridge Saves directors have also made site visits to some of our high risk suppliers.
+These site visits showed the workers operating in a clean and safe working environment and did not identify any concerns of slavery and human trafficking.

 Zero Tolerance Policy